botraunak/learn-jasmine-testing/README.md

 ## 1. Basic
 This directory is the first unit testing code I've ever written.
 This is the hello world for jasmine testing.
 Reference for getting familiar with the syntax.

+## 2. Basic Calculator
+Defined a calculator srcipt and defined unit tests for the script.
+Multiple unit tests in a single suite